ColumbiaCGUI/MercuryMessaging/README.md

 A. As much as we like those engines, we originally built the toolkit to support us in our work in our lab, where we use Unity.

-### Q. UNET Deprecation

-A. MercuryMessaging does not use UNET as of the current LTS 2022 upgrade.

 # Acknowledgments